philcryer/nginx-globals/README.md

 cp -R nginx-globals/globals /etc/nginx/
 ```

-* Edit your nginx site config and activate the globals you want, commenting out anything you don't want to run (if any)
+* Edit your nginx site config and activate the globals you want, commenting out anything you don't want to run (if any).
+If you're running SSL be sure to specify the path and file name of the SSL cert and its key

 ```
 server {